Refined Vertex Sparsifiers of Planar Graphs: Cut-Sparsifier vs. DAM in planar networks

 \subsection{Proof of Theorem~\ref{THM: reduction from outer face cuts to DAM}}

-\paragraph{Construction of the Reduction.} The idea is to first use the duality of planar graphs in order to convert every terminal min-cut into a shortest cycle, and then "open" every shortest cycle into a shortest path between two terminals, which in turn are preserved by a $(q,s)$-DAM.
-More formally, given a plane $k$-terminal network $G=(V,E,F,T,c)$ with all its terminals $T=\{t_1,\ldots,t_k\}$ on the outer face in a clockwise order, we firstly construct its dual graph $G_1$ where the boundaries of all its $k$ terminal faces $T(G_1)=\{f_{t_{1}},\ldots,f_{t_{k}}\}$ share the same vertex $v_{f_\infty}$, and secondly we construct $G_2$ by the graph $G_1$ where the vertex $v_{f_\infty}$ is split into $k$ different vertices $v^{i,i+1}_{f_\infty}$, and every edge $(v_{f_\infty},v^*)$ that embedded between (or on) the two terminal faces $f_{t_{i}}$ and $f_{t_{i+1}}$ in $G_1$ correspond to a new edge $(v^{i,i+1}_{f_\infty},v^*)$ in $G_2$ with the same length.
+\paragraph{Construction of the Reduction.} The idea is to first use the duality of planar graphs in order to convert every minimum terminal cut into a shortest cycle, and then ``open'' every shortest cycle into a shortest path between two terminals, which in turn are preserved by a $(q,s)$-DAM.
+More formally, given a plane $k$-terminal network $G=(V,E,F,T,c)$ with all its terminals $T=\{t_1,\ldots,t_k\}$ on the outerface in a clockwise order, we firstly construct its dual graph $G_1$ where the boundaries of all its $k$ terminal faces $T(G_1)=\{f_{t_{1}},\ldots,f_{t_{k}}\}$ share the same vertex $v_{f_\infty}$, and secondly we construct $G_2$ by the graph $G_1$ where the vertex $v_{f_\infty}$ is split into $k$ different vertices $v^{i,i+1}_{f_\infty}$, and every edge $(v_{f_\infty},v^*)$ that embedded between (or on) the two terminal faces $f_{t_{i}}$ and $f_{t_{i+1}}$ in $G_1$ correspond to a new edge $(v^{i,i+1}_{f_\infty},v^*)$ in $G_2$ with the same length.
 See Figure \ref{FGR: Reduction Outer Mimicking To Outer DPM} from left to right for illustration, and see Appendix~\ref{app: Planar Duality} for basic notions of planar duality.
+In the following, $f+f'$ denotes a new face that is the union of two faces $f$ and $f'$.